The Common (Indian) Myna Pictures and Detail (Acridotheres tristis)

 In India, we can find this bird in a big number with other species and subspecies of it.
 Common or Indian Myna is one bird about which a maximum number of people must have knowledge that they exist because they are everywhere and they have best adapted themselves to the urban lifestyle.
 These birds can be truly said to be the competitor of crows because they can be seen fighting with crows for food items.

 The scientific name of these birds is Acridotheres Tristis and they belong to the Sturnidae family of birds.
 Common Myna is a native bird of Asia; however, now this bird is found in most parts of the world, and in Australia, it is declared a threat to biodiversity.
 Adaptability is the main key element in these birds that makes them so successful.
-Even we can find this skill in all myna birds.
+We can even find this skill in all myna birds.

 The main food of common myna is insects, human waste, seeds, grains, small reptiles, small mammals and fruits.
 With so long a list of food, Common myna can survive anywhere, therefore, we find them now everywhere.